Siege of Chittorgarh (1567–1568): Siege

 Initially, the Mughals tried to attack the fortress directly but the citadel was so sturdy that the only options available to the Mughals were to either starve out the occupants of the fort or to somehow reach the walls and sap beneath them.
 After initial aggressive attempts at reaching the wall failed, Akbar ordered a complement of 5,000 expert builders, stonemasons, and carpenters to construct sabats (approach trenches) and mines to reach the walls.
 Two mines and one sabat were constructed after significant casualties while three batteries bombarded the fort.
 A large siege cannon was also cast to breach the walls once the sabat reached the objective.

 Fifty-eight days after the siege began, the imperial sappers finally reached the walls of Chittorgarh.
 The two mines were exploded and the walls were breached at the cost of 200 of the assault force.
 But the defenders soon sealed the opening.
 Akbar then steadily brought his siege cannon closer to the walls under the cover of the sabat.
 Finally, on 22 February 1568, the Mughals were able to breach the walls at several locations simultaneously to begin a coordinated assault.
-While Jaimal was repairing the damage to the fort in night, Akbar killed Jaimal through a musket shot which shattered the morale of the defenders who considered the day lost.
+While Jaimal was repairing the damage to the fort at night, Akbar killed Jaimal through a musket shot which shattered the morale of the defenders who considered the day lost.

+Rao Jaimal of Badnore and Rao Fatta of Kelwa defended the fort under Maharana Udai Singh II.
+During the attack, Fatta was a minor, still his mother Karmadevi ordered him to fight in the battle.
+She then herself participated in the battle along with her daughter Karmavati and daughter-inlaw Kamladevi.
+Karmadevi protected the fort from the rear side with her daughter and daughter-in-law only and were killed in battle.

 On the night of 22 February 1568, several Rajput women at various places inside the fort committed Jauhar (self-immolation by fire) to protect their honour from the Mughals.
-Thus, on 23 February 1568 on the day of Hindu festival of Holi, the Rajputs dressed in saffron garments opened the gates for the last stand (Sakha) under the leadership of Fateh Singh Sisodia (Patta) and eventually by night, the fort was captured by the Mughals after a gallant resistance.
+Thus, on 23 February 1568 on the day of Hindu festival of Holi, the Rajputs dressed in saffron garments opened the gates for the last stand (Sakha) under the leadership of Patta Chundawat and eventually by night, the fort was captured by the Mughals after a gallant resistance.

 The siege also resulted in heavy casualties on the Mughal side, where two hundred of them were killed every day.
 The contemporaneous Persian accounts mentioned several instances during the siege where Akbar himself barely evaded death.

 Aftermath

-After capturing the fort on 23 February 1568, Akbar ordered a general massacre of Chittors population in which 30,000 Hindu civilians inside the fort who were largely non-combatants were slaughtered.
+After capturing the fort on 23 February 1568, Akbar ordered a general massacre of Chittor's population in which 30,000 Hindu civilians inside the fort who were largely non-combatants were slaughtered.
 After the mass slaughter, many women and children were enslaved followed by desecration of many Hindu and Jain temples on Akbar's order.